International Pharmaceutical Federation

-The  International Pharmaceutical Federation or  Fédération Internationale Pharmaceutique, abbreviated as  FIP, is a nongovernmental organization (NGO) in official relations with the World Health Organization.
-It is the global body representing over four million pharmacists, pharmaceutical scientists and pharmaceutical educators through 153 national organisations, academic institutional members and individual members.
+The  International Pharmaceutical Federation or  Fédération Internationale Pharmaceutique, abbreviated as  FIP, is a non-governmental organization (NGO) with official relations with the World Health Organization.
+It is the global body representing over four million pharmacists, pharmaceutical scientists and pharmaceutical educators through 158 national organisations, academic institutional members and individual members.

 Vision and Mission

 FIP's vision is a world where everyone benefits from access to safe, effective, quality and affordable medicines and health technologies, as well as from pharmaceutical care services provided by pharmacists, in collaboration with other healthcare professionals.

 Its mission is to support global health by enabling the advancement of pharmaceutical practice, sciences and education.

 History

-The Federation was founded on 25 September 1912 in The Hague, the Netherlands.
-It was the outcome of the series of international pharmaceutical congresses held in the nineteenth century, more specifically the congress held in Brussels in 1885.
-Following an initiative of the Royal Dutch Pharmaceutical Society in 1909, the 10th international pharmaceutical congress in 1910 in Brussels resolved to establish an international pharmaceutical federation in The Hague.
-The first president was Prof. Dr, Léopold of Italy, a professor at Leiden University.
+The Federation was founded on 25 September 1912 in The Hague, the Netherlands ahead of the 11th international pharmaceutical congress to be organised in that city in 1913.
+It was the outcome of the series of international pharmaceutical congresses held in the nineteenth century, more specifically the 6th congress held in Brussels in 1885.

+Following the adoption of the first Brussels Pharmacopoeia Agreement in 1902, and after an initiative of the Royal Dutch Pharmaceutical Society in 1909, the 10th international pharmaceutical congress in 1910 in Brussels resolved to establish an international pharmaceutical federation in The Hague.

+The first president was Prof. Dr. Leopold van Itallie, a professor at Leiden University.
 The first secretary-general was Dr. J.J.
 Hofman, pharmacist in The Hague.